lady-h-world/My_Garden/reading_pages/Resplendent_Tree/rel1.md

 Our garden bank is renowned for its exceptional management of customers' funds.
 Many customers from the outside world chose to save their money here, attracted by the bank's reputation for security and appealing investment opportunities.

-Each month, the bank develops engaging investment offers and sends advertisements to potential customers likely to be interested.
+Each month, our bank develops engaging investment offers and sends advertisements to potential customers likely to be interested.
 This process of sending advertisements is referred to as a <b>campaign</b>.

 The data presented here comes from one such campaign, which aimed to promote a term deposit product.
 This product requires customers to maintain their funds in the bank for several years, during which they earn interest.